 Anderson Island, often called the “Secret Island,” AI sits quietly at the southern tip of Puget Sound, 1.5 hours from Seattle and 2 hours from Portland.
 This slow paced island offers freshwater lakes, pristine shorelines and community events.
 With low HOA dues, attractive land prices, and a classic Northwest setting, it's an ideal spot for a second home, vacation retreat, or retirement escape.
 Catch the ferry from Steilacoom Wa.
 Explore Anderson Island

-Lynwood Center is simply one of Bainbridge’s most sought-after neighborhoods, located at the island’s southernmost tip.
-Enjoy fancy boutique shops, local wine tasting, a historic movie theater, and stay at the Pleasant Beach Inn.
-Try the Tree house Cafe and experience island living.
+Pleasant Beach village is simply one of Bainbridge’s most sought-after neighborhoods, located at the island’s southernmost tip.
+Enjoy fancy boutique shops, local wine, a historic movie theater, and relax at the Pleasant Beach Inn.
+Find the Tree house Cafe to chat with the locals.